balwes/bwest-uggelberg/README.md

 ## Modeling COVID-19 spread
-This project models and presents recent data of the COVID-19 spread in Sweden.
+This project models and presents the COVID-19 spread in Sweden.
+It can also (primitively) predict future spread.

 ### Website of this repo
 https://bwest-uggelberg.github.io/covid19/